Exalex16/CPEN321-WOCMS/documentation/M3_Requirements_and_Design.md

                 - 3a.
 The system cannot store the user data due to a server error or network issue.
                     - 3a1.
 The system displays an error message and prompts the user to try again later.

-        2. **Update Account Profile**:
-            - **Description**: The user updates their account profile by changing their Google Account.
-The system ensures that changes are saved and reflected in the user's account.
-            - **Primary actor(s)**: User
-            - **Main success scenario**:
-                1. The user navigates to the "Edit Profile" page.
-                2. The system validates the input and updates the user's profile.
-                3. The system confirms the successful update and reflects the changes in the user's account.
-            - **Failure scenario(s)**:
-                - 2a.
-The system cannot save the changes due to a server error or network issue.
-                    - 3a1.
-The system displays an error message and prompts the user to try again later.

 2. **Upload Photos**
     - **Overview**:
         1. Create Marker